THE MUD HOME

 The mud bath

-3. Sieve your dirt before you use it.
+3. For a nice smooth clay plaster, sieve your dirt before you use it.
 Then mix it with the straw and stomp it all together.
 It's much easier to do all this if your soil is dry first.
-Then you can sieve it, add the straw,mix it all up dry, and finally add water to bind it.
+Then you can sieve it, add the straw, mix it all up dry, and finally add water to bind it.
 After that, stomp away!

 4. Let the earth and straw percolate for a few days.
 Then add the sand and any other ingredients you need (lime, brick dust, wheat paste, or manure).
 Make sure you mix it really well.